Are you one of the millions of Americans tossing hundreds of dollars in the trash each year?

 By understanding some simple terms, you can keep that money in your pocket, rather than toss it in the trash can.

-If you throw out food based on the “sell by” date, you’re not alone.
+If you throw out food based on the “sell by” date, you are not alone.
 The study found that more than 90 percent of consumers make that mistake.
 Yet keeping food past that date does not mean it’s unsafe.

-In reality, the sell by date is used by manufacturers to let grocery stores know they shouldn’t sell food past that date so it still has shelf life after a consumer purchases it, according to the report.
+In reality, the “sell by” date is used by manufacturers to let grocery stores know they should not sell food past that date simply to ensure it still has some shelf life remaining after a consumer purchases it, according to the report.

-Given the confusion over dates, you’re probably wondering how long you can safely keep food without jeopardizing your family’s health – or your own pocketbook.
+Given the confusion over dates, you are probably wondering how long you can safely keep food without jeopardizing your family’s health — or your own pocketbook.